mozillazg/ptcpdump/README.md

     Expression: see "man 7 pcap-filter"

     Flags:
+      -S, --absolute-tcp-sequence-numbers                Print absolute, rather than relative, TCP sequence numbers.
       --backend string                               Specify the backend to use for capturing packets.
 Possible values are "tc", "cgroup-skb", "tp-btf" and "socket-filter" (default "tc")
       --container-id string                          Filter by container id (only TCP and UDP packets are supported) --container-name string                        Filter by container name (only TCP and UDP packets are supported) --containerd-address string                    Address of containerd service (default "/run/containerd/containerd.sock")
       --context strings                              Specify which context information to include in the output (default [process,thread,parentproc,user,container,pod])
       --count                                        Print only on stdout the packet count when reading capture file instead of parsing/printing the packets
       --cri-runtime-address string                   Address of CRI container runtime service (default: uses in order the first successful one of [/var/run/dockershim.sock, /var/run/cri-dockerd.sock, /run/crio/crio.sock, /run/containerd/containerd.sock])
       --delay-before-handle-packet-events duration   Delay some durations before handle packet events -Q, --direction string                             Choose send/receive direction for which packets should be captured.
 Possible values are 'in', 'out' and 'inout' (default "inout")
       --disable-reverse-match                        Disable reverse match for TCP and UDP packets.
       --docker-address string                        Address of Docker Engine service (default "/var/run/docker.sock") --embed-keylog-to-pcapng -- CMD [ARGS]         Write TLS Key Log file to this path (experimental: only support unstripped Go binary and must combined with -- CMD [ARGS])
       --event-chan-size uint                         Size of event chan (default 20) --exec-events-worker-number uint               Number of worker to handle exec events (default 50) -F, --expression-file string                       Use file as input for the filter expression.
 An additional expression given on the command line is ignored.
       -W, --file-count uint                              Used in conjunction with the -C option, this will limit the number of files created to the specified number, and begin overwriting files from the beginning, thus creating a 'rotating' buffer.
       -C, --file-size fileSize                           Before writing a raw packet to a savefile, check whether the file is currently larger than file_size and, if so, close the current savefile and open a new one.
 Savefiles after the first savefile will have the name specified with the -w flag, with a number after it, starting at 1 and continuing upward.
       -f, --follow-forks                                 Trace child processes as they are created by currently traced processes when filter by process
       -h, --help                                         help for ptcpdump
       -i, --interface strings                            Interfaces to capture (default [lo]) --kernel-btf string                            specify kernel BTF file (default: uses in order the first successful one of [/sys/kernel/btf/vmlinux, /var/lib/ptcpdump/btf/vmlinux, /var/lib/ptcpdump/btf/vmlinux-$(uname -r), /var/lib/ptcpdump/btf/$(uname -r).btf, download BTF file from https://mirrors.openanolis.cn/coolbpf/btf/ and https://github.com/aquasecurity/btfhub-archive/]
         -D, --list-interfaces                              Print the list of the network interfaces available on the system --log-level string                             Set the logging level ("debug", "info", "warn", "error", "fatal") (default "warn")
       --micro                                        Shorthands for --time-stamp-precision=micro
       --nano                                         Shorthands for --time-stamp-precision=nano
-          --netns strings                                Path to an network namespace file or name (default [/proc/self/ns/net])
-      -n, --no-convert-addr count                        Don't convert addresses (i.e., host addresses, port numbers, etc.) to names
+      --netns strings                                Path to an network namespace file or name (default [/proc/self/ns/net]) -n, --no-convert-addr count                        Don't convert addresses (i.e., host addresses, port numbers, etc.) to names
       -#, --number                                       Print an optional packet number at the beginning of the line --oneline                                      Print parsed packet output in a single line --pid uints                                    Filter by process IDs (only TCP and UDP packets are supported) (default [])
       --pname string                                 Filter by process name (only TCP and UDP packets are supported) --pod-name string                              Filter by pod name (format: NAME.NAMESPACE, only TCP and UDP packets are supported)
       --print                                        Print parsed packet output, even if the raw packets are being saved to a file with the -w flag
       -A, --print-data-in-ascii                          Print each packet (minus its link level header) in ASCII -x, --print-data-in-hex count                      When parsing and printing, in addition to printing the headers of each packet, print the data of each packet in hex
       -X, --print-data-in-hex-ascii count                When parsing and printing, in addition to printing the headers of each packet, print the data of each packet in hex and ASCII